-When you have already created some content on your Cloud environment and you clone down your Umbraco Cloud project to your local machine, you will need to do an extra step, in order to see your content locally as well.
+When you have created some content on your Cloud environment and you clone down your Umbraco Cloud project to your local machine, you will need to do an extra step, in order to see your content locally as well.

 You will also need to use the restore option when setting up new Umbraco Cloud environments.
 The restore option also comes in really handy if you have content editors creating content on the Live or Staging environments and you want to work with this content when building templates on the Development environment or on your Local clone.

 The first time you run your project locally you will have the option to restore your content and media before going to the Umbraco backoffice.

 - When your site is done spinning up, click the green Restore button - this will restore all content and media!

 - Wait till the process completes - this might take a while, depending on the amount of content and media you have on your project

 - You will now find all your content and media in the Umbraco backoffice

 Restore from the Umbraco backoffice

 The second option for restoring your content and media is found in the Umbraco backoffice - use this option when setting up new Cloud environments!

 - Go to the Umbraco backoffice on the environment you want to restore content and media to